-Please see separate document/link for the current fees (click here for 2017), but do note that if your wedding is next year then your fees may be increasing.
+Please note that if your wedding is next year then your fees will be increasing.

 Please remember, if either of you live outside of the parish you will need to get your banns of marriage read in your home parish church as well.
 Once the Banns have been read in your home parish church you will need to present a certificate to our Rector, Revd Matthew Street.